 12-21-1815 Senlis, FRA - 3-30-1879 Val-d'Oise, FRABack to Artist IndexView Artists Paintings

-At age 11, Thomas Couture's family moved to Paris where he would study at the industrial arts school (École des Arts et Métiers) and later at the École des Beaux-Arts.
-He failed six times in the Prix de Rome competition at the École six times, but he felt the problem was with the École, not himself.
-Couture finally did win the prize in 1837.
+The family moved to Paris when he was eleven so Thomas Couture could study at the École des Arts et Métiers and later at the famed École des Beaux-Arts.
+He failed six times in the Prix de Rome competition at the École, he felt the problem was with the School, not with himself.
+He kept on trying and Couture finally won the prize in 1837.

-In 1840, he began exhibiting historical and genre pictures at the Paris Salon, earning several medals for his works, in particular for his 1847 masterpiece, Romans During the Decadence.
-Shortly after this success, Thomas Couture opened an independent atelier meant to challenge the École des Beaux-Arts by turning out the best new history painters.
-Throughout his life, he formed artists such as Pierre Puvis de Chavannes, who remained for a short time, and Édouard Manet, who, despite his conflicting relations with Couture, frequented his studio for six and a half years.
+In 1840, he began exhibiting historical and genre paintings at the Paris Salon, earning several medals in the process for his artworks, specifically for his 1847 masterpiece, Romans During the Decadence.
+Not long after this achievement, Thomas Couture opened a private studio to challenge the École des Beaux-Arts by turning out a new class of history painters.
+Throughout his life, he trained artists such as Pierre Puvis de Chavannes, who stayed for a brief span, and Édouard Manet, who, in spite of his clashing relations with Couture, frequented his studio for six and a half years.

 Thomas Couture's innovative technique gained much attention, and he received Government and Church commissions for murals during the late 1840s through the 1850s.
-However, he never completed the first two commissions, while the third met with mixed criticism.
-Upset by the unfavorable reception of his murals, in 1860 he left Paris, for a time returning to his hometown of Senlis, where he continued to teach young artists who came to him.
-In 1867 he thumbed his nose at the academic establishment by publishing a book on his own ideas and working methods.
-It was also translated to "Conversations on Art Methods" in 1879, the year he died.
+Yet, he never finished the initial two commissions, while the third met with mixed criticism.
+Irritated by the unfavorable criticism of his murals, he left Paris in 1860, for a time returning to the place where he grew up in Senlis, there, he would teach young artists who came to him for instruction.
+In 1867 he thumbed his nose at the academic establishment by publishing a book on his thoughts and working methods.

-Influenced: Edouard Manet, Henri Fantin-Latour, John La Farge, Pierre Chavannes, Karel Javůrek, Lois de Sylvestre, Fritz Zuber-Bühler
+Artists Influencing Thomas Couture: Edouard Manet, Henri Fantin-Latour, John La Farge, Pierre Chavannes, Karel Javůrek, Lois de Sylvestre, Fritz Zuber-Bühler.